Ernie Ladd: Professional football career

+Legacy and honors

+Ladd was one of the AFL players that organized a walkout on the 1965 AFL All-Star Game due to the racism they experienced in New Orleans.

+At 6 ft 9 in (2.06 m) and 290 pounds (131.5 kg), Ladd was said to be the biggest and strongest man in professional football during his era.
+His physical measurements included a 52-inch chest, 39-inch waist, 20-inch biceps, 19-inch neck, and size 18D shoes.
 Boston Patriots center Jon Morris said Ladd was so big "It was dark.
 I couldn't see the linebackers.
 I couldn't see the goalposts.
 It was like being locked in a closet".

 In 1981, Ladd was inducted into the Chargers Hall of Fame.

-He played in 112 consecutive games.
+Both Ladd and Buchanan were inducted into the Grambling State University Athletic Hall of Fame.
 He is a member of the Museum of the Gulf Coast Sports Hall of Fame.

+Ladd played in 112 consecutive games.
+He was selected to play in the AFL All-Star Game from 1962 to 1965.
+In addition to his All-AFL selections in 1961, in 1963, the Newspaper Enterprise Association (NEA) named him second-team All-AFL.
+In 1964 and 1965, the NEA, Associated Press (AP) and United Press International (UPI) all selected Ladd first-team All-AFL.
+The Sporting News also named him first-team All-AFL in 1965.
+Faison was also first-team All-AFL in 1964 and 1965.

 Professional wrestling career

 Ladd started wrestling in 1961.
 As a publicity stunt, some wrestlers in the San Diego area challenged Ladd to a private wrestling workout.
 Before long, Ladd was a part-time competitor in Los Angeles, during football's off-season.
 Ladd became a huge draw in short order.
 When knee problems cut his football career short, Ladd turned to the more financially lucrative business of wrestling full-time in 1969.
 Ladd also said he could have continued playing football, but wrestling was more lucrative.
 He made $98,000 his first full year wrestling, and over $100,000/year after that, and "That was big money back in the '60s.'"

-After a run as a fan favorite, Ladd became one of wrestling's most hated heels during the 1970s, as well as one of the first African American wrestlers to portray a heel character.
+After a run as a fan favorite, Ladd became one of wrestling's most hated heels during the 1970s, as well as one of the first black wrestlers to portray a heel character.
 It was Ladd's idea to become a heel.
 He riled crowds with his arrogant and colorful demeanor during interviews, especially with his derogatory nicknames for opponents such as Wahoo McDaniel (whom he referred to as "the Drunken Indian"), and Mr. Wrestling (whom he called "the Masked Varmint" and insisted he was an escaped criminal).
 Ladd also controversially employed a taped thumb, claiming the support was needed due to an old football injury.
 Often when Ladd appeared to be in serious trouble during a match, he would walk out of the arena and accept a countout loss, known since as "pulling an Ernie Ladd".